zanymuzik/notes/MIT_6824/Lec 8 - Zookeeper.md

 ### TL; DR
 [YT Overview](https://www.youtube.com/watch?v=gZj16chk0Ss)
 - Simple registry to store mapping for servers
 - use a simple directory structure to traverse
 - entries could be ephemeral or more permanent

-Reading: "ZooKeeper: wait-free coordination for internet-scale systems", Patrick Hunt, Mahadev Konar, Flavio P. Junqueira, Benjamin Reed.
+Reading: "ZooKeeper: wait-free coordination for internet-scale systems", By Patrick Hunt, Mahadev Konar, Flavio P. Junqueira, Benjamin Reed.
 Proceedings of the 2010 USENIX Annual Technical Conference.

 ### Questions